Tours: Second World War

-Tours was also marked by the Second World War as the city suffered massive destruction in 1940.
+Tours was also marked by the Second World War, as the city suffered massive destruction in 1940.
 For four years it was a city of military camps and fortifications.
 From 10 to 13 June 1940, Tours was the temporary seat of the French government before its move to Bordeaux.

-German incendiary bombs caused a huge fire which blazed out of control from 20 to 22 June and destroyed part of the city centre.
+German incendiary bombs caused a huge fire, which blazed out of control from 20 to 22 June and destroyed part of the city centre.
 Some architectural masterpieces of the 16th and 17th centuries were lost, as was the monumental entry to the city.
-The Wilson Bridge that carried a water main which supplied the city was dynamited to slow the progress of the German advance.
-With the water main severed, nobody was able to extinguish the inferno, therefore inhabitants had no option but to flee to safety.
+The Wilson Bridge, which carried a water main that supplied the city, was dynamited to slow the progress of the German advance.
+With the water main severed, nobody could extinguish the inferno.
+That made inhabitants have no option but to flee to safety.
 More heavy air raids by Allied forces devastated the area around the railway station in 1944, causing several hundred deaths.

 Post-war developments

-A plan for the rebuilding of the downtown area drawn up by the local architect Camille Lefèvre was adopted even before the end of the war.
+A plan for the rebuilding of the central area drawn up by the local architect Camille Lefèvre had been adopted even before the end of the war.
 The plan was for 20 small quadrangular blocks of housing to be arranged around the main road (la rue Nationale), which was widened.
-This regular layout attempted to echo, yet simplify, the 18th-century architecture.
+This regular layout attempted to echo but simplify the 18th-century architecture.
 Pierre Patout succeeded Lefèvre as the architect in charge of rebuilding in 1945.
-At one time there was talk of demolishing the southern side of the rue Nationale in order to make it in keeping with the new development.
+At one time, there was talk of demolishing the southern side of the rue Nationale to make it in keeping with the new development.